tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do.md

 - Sister was disowned for secretly dating
 - Struggling with growing up and acting like an "adult" instead of a "child"
 - Learned a lot from her grandparents
+- Tried to reconcile with not treating her family well by recording their history
 -